Navigating Military Divorce

 Military service members and their spouses face a variety of complex issues when proceeding with divorce or marital separation.
 It is important to hire an experienced New Jersey military divorce attorney who is familiar with these unique legal issues.

-The law office of Michael J. Stein Attorney At Law, Attorney at Law, provides experienced and professional legal counsel to military spouses in New Jersey and to service members stationed in Lakehurst, New Jersey, at the McGuire AFB, Fort Dix and Naval Air Engineering Station.
+The law office of Michael J. Stein Attorney At Law provides experienced and professional legal counsel to military spouses in New Jersey and to service members stationed in Lakehurst, New Jersey, at the McGuire AFB, Fort Dix and Naval Air Engineering Station.
 Our firm also handles post-judgment issues for out-of-state clients whose cases originated in New Jersey.

 Military Divorce, Custody, and Support — The Solutions You Need